numba/numba/docs/src/CUDADevice.rst

     cuda.close()

-This releases the CUDA context from the current thread.
+.. autofunction:: numbapro.cuda.close

-Users can than create a new context with another device.
+Users can then create a new context with another device.

 ::